 Over the last few years, healthcare costs have risen at around 5% per year and continue to be a concern for many.
-To help with this rising cost, the government made HSA’s (Health Savings Accounts) available as of 2003.
+To help with this rising cost, the government made the HSA (Health Savings Account) available in 2003.

-For those that are familiar with other tax advantaged accounts, you know how rare it is to escape taxes completely.
+For those who are familiar with other tax-advantaged accounts, you know how rare it is to escape taxes completely.